zhephyn/zhephyn.github.io/_posts/2025-04-18-an-introduction-to-ruby-code-blocks-part-2.md

 "John Doe"
 ```

-When we pass a block to the above method, we can see that when we check for the class of the "first_name" object, the output is  "Proc" signifying that this is a Proc object.
+When we pass a block to the above method, we can see that on checking for the class of the "first_name" object, the output is  "Proc" signifying that this is a Proc object.
 Here's a step by step flow of how that happens:

 - Explicit code block passed to the full_name method is converted into a Proc object.
-- Proc object is captured and assigned to the first_name parameter
+- Proc object is captured and assigned to and stored in the first_name parameter
 - Inside the method, we call the Proc using:
 ```ruby
 first_name.call